liuact1986/MvvmLib/documentation/Navigation.md

 }
 ```

 The navigation context contains the navigation parameter.
-That allows to modify this parameter (on goback, goforward, check activation, ect.).
+That allows to modify this parameter (on MoveToPrevious, MoveToNext, check activation, ect.).

 ```cs
 Navigation.Navigate(typeof(ViewA), "My parameter");